CSC510/BadSmells/README.md

 The time each issue lasted can represent the efficiency of the team, and tell whether the issue was created reasonably or not.
 If the duration of one issue is unusually long, it might be a big problem which need to be divided into several sub-problems.
 If one issue last short, then the issue might be a small problem which need not open an issue.

 #####Result
+We have collected issue data from each group and we calculate the duration of each issue to get the duration in hours.
+We calculate the mean value and standard deviation of each group's data and we define that most of the data should be include in the range of [mean-std,mean+std].
+The data which is not in the range will be noticed as **unusual duration of issue**.

 ####2.
 None issue time
 If one issue last extremely short, nearly no time, then the issue might be created by mistake, or the bug was too small to report.

 #####Result
+According to the data we collected in feature 1, we will be able to get the duration of time.
+We define that the extremely small duration is within 6 minutes which is 0.1 hour.
+For a project like ours, taking almost 9 weeks, an issue lasting for only 6 minutes can hardly be called an issue.
+If the the duration is less than that, we name it None issue time.